patelamancode/Netflix-GPT/notes.md

 #

-- Avoiding multiple repeated dispatch for signin, signout, signup we use firebase utility onAuthStateChanged. andwrite tis api in root level.
+- Avoiding multiple repeated dispatch for signin, signout, signup we use firebase utility onAuthStateChanged. and write this api in root level.